 The Council currently uses the dividends it receives from NPC to subsidise Council services to ratepayers.
-In the event that this transfer proceeds, the IDA would be required to transfer cash equal to the dividends received to the Council, to ensure that ratepayers continue to receive this benefit.
+Should this proposal proceed, the IDA would be required to transfer cash equal to the dividends received to the Council, to ensure that ratepayers continue to receive this benefit.

-Reasons for the transfer
+Reasons for the proposal

-The transfer is considered to provide financial benefits to the Council as it allows the Council to improve the efficiency and effectiveness of financial operations.
+The proposed transfer is considered to be financially beneficial to the Council (and therefore to ratepayers) as it allows the Council to improve the efficiency and effectiveness of financial operations.
 In terms of tax efficiency, the IDA would be able to utilise imputation credits attached to dividends received which the Council is currently unable to do.
 Utilisation of the imputation credits would reduce the tax cost incurred by the Council and increase the revenue received by a corresponding amount.
 Imputation credits are currently charged at 30% of the dividend payment received from NPC.
-The transfer would also provide other opportunities such as access to improved borrowing rates and leveraged funding.
+The transfer will also provide other opportunities such as access to improved borrowing rates and leveraged funding.
 This would increase the Council's ability to raise money to finance future infrastructure projects which is essential to the sustainable development of Northland and a cornerstone in the Council's Regional Growth Programme.